Pestudkaru/Elisa-evaluation-script/README.md

 # Elisa-evaluation-script
 **Latest update: 11.02.2020**
-Fixed some standard issues.
+Fixed some issues with standard.
 If one of the values is missing the program will just use the remaining one value as is.

 **Also to install packages run the following command:**